jacktrusler/cheat_sheets/docs/postgres.md

 `\d+ table-name` lists table deets
 `SHOW hba_file` shows the config file for postgres if you have sudo access
-`\password user` changes password for user if you have appropriate permissions
+`\password user` changes password for user if you have appropriate permissions `\conninfo` shows the port the database is running on

     CREATE DATABASE mydb